 The PAG’s continued fundraising activities are of immense benefit to the Academy and its students.
-A total of £3290.75 was raised through the PAG’s activities in 2015-2016, and before the bidding round for departments in September 2016, there was still a rolling budget of £5171.25.
+A total of £2617.10 was raised through the PAG’s activities in 2017-2018, and before the bidding round for departments in September 2018, there was still a rolling budget of £4136.80

 We look forward to building on the success of the PAG in the coming year.

 Once more, our non-teaching staff and administration team have worked hard to provide effective support to the senior management team and teaching staff.
-Using our Keep Kids Safe email/text service and updating our website and Twitter feed, these staff are able to ensure high levels of communication exist between the Academy and parents.
+Using our email/text service and updating our website and Twitter feed, these staff are able to ensure high levels of communication exist between the Academy and parents.

 The Catering staff continue to provide varied and healthy meals and snacks in the restaurant and still retain the ‘EAT Gold Good Hygiene Award.’
 This award reflects the high standards of hygiene and cleanliness present in the Academy kitchens and restaurant.

 Student safety, when arriving at and departing from the Academy, continues to be of paramount importance.
-A matter which remains of a concern to the Governing Board is the small number of parents who persist in turning round in the Academy entrance and parking on the yellow lines.
+A matter which remains of a concern to the Governing Board is the small number of parents who persist in turning around in the Academy entrance and parking on the yellow lines.
 May I request your assistance to ensure that students are not placed in any danger; your co-operation in this matter is greatly appreciated.

-The Academy recognises its responsibility for providing high quality professional development for our staff to ensure their skills are constantly refined and up to date.
+The Academy recognises its responsibility for providing high quality professional development for our staff to ensure that their skills are constantly refined and up to date.
 Their high standard of teaching ensures that each child achieves their potential.
 Where there is a need in any subject area, support is provided by committed and conscientious teachers.
 Supply teachers are never used for cover, as our own staff cover for absent colleagues.